codacy/docs/docs/special-thanks.md

 We would like to thank everyone who helped us greatly.
 The names on these lists contributed immensely to what Codacy is today.

+This is a new line with a Vale issue, and cannot pass the pull request test.

 ## Open source tools

 In addition to in-house built rules, we use open source tools for many of our static analysis.
 We want to express our gratitude to everyone who contributed to those tools.